TeoKonradi/OPTION-front/docks/plan.md

 Add all text for Errors diffrent types & condidtions

-Add oprion for sudo and for admins change others permission & add text explanation wtf is mean this permission ( on the list and on the create new admin or other stuff account stady ) Add range system
+Add option for sudo and for admins change others permission & add text explanation wtf is mean this permission ( on the list and on the create new admin or other stuff account stady )

+Add range system

 Add Distribution, for current linked site ( AP )